|

 If your content speaks to everyone, you won’t convert anyone.
 Be clear about who your message is for, so you can make a personal connection.

-Who are you trying to sell to?
 You need to identify them by their demographics and, more importantly, their psychographics.
 I share step-by-step how you can do this in the Ideal Client Handbook.

-2. Get a domain name & hosting provider
+2. Get a Domain Name & Hosting Provider

 Your domain name is like your home address, but online.